oracle/weblogic-kubernetes-operator/README.md

 ## Installation

 Before installing the Oracle WebLogic Server Kubernetes Operator, ensure that the requirements listed above are met.
+If you need help setting up a Kubernetes environment please check our [cheat sheets](site/k8s_setup.md).

 The overall process of installing and configuring the *operator* and using it to manage WebLogic *domains* consists of the following steps.
 The provided scripts will perform most of these steps, but some must be performed manually: